A LENS ON VANCOUVER'S PAST

 For Dutch emigrants leaving for Canada, their transatlantic crossing typically started in the world’s largest port of Rotterdam.

-Arriving at Halifax's Pier 21 (Canada's Ellis Island), Quebec City or Montreal, Dutch immigrants were met by voluntary service agencies that provided for their immediate needs and arranged for train travel to their new homes across Canada.
+Arriving at either Halifax's Pier 21 (Canada's Ellis Island), Montreal, or Quebec City as in the case of Wim and Annie Zylmans who arrived on the TABINTA in 1948; Dutch immigrants were met by voluntary service agencies that provided for their immediate needs and arranged for train travel to their new homes across Canada.